Transuranic waste

-Transuranic waste (TRU) is stated by U.S. regulations, and independent of state or origin, to be waste which has been contaminated with alpha emitting transuranic radionuclides possessing half-lives greater than 20 years and in concentrations greater than 100 nCi/g (3.7 MBq/kg).
+Transuranic waste (TRU waste) is stated by U.S. regulations, and independent of state or origin, to be waste which has been contaminated with alpha emitting transuranic radionuclides possessing half-lives greater than 20 years and in concentrations greater than 100 nCi/g (3.7 MBq/kg).

 Elements having atomic numbers greater than that of uranium are called transuranic.
-Elements within TRU are typically man-made and are known to contain americium-241 and several isotopes of plutonium.
-Because of the elements' longer half-lives, TRU is disposed of more cautiously than low level waste and intermediate level waste.
+Elements within TRU waste are typically man-made and are known to contain americium-241 and several isotopes of plutonium.
+Because of the elements' longer half-lives, TRU waste is disposed of more cautiously than low level waste and intermediate level waste.
 In the U.S. it is a byproduct of weapons production, nuclear research and power production, and consists of protective gear, tools, residue, debris and other items contaminated with small amounts of radioactive elements (mainly plutonium).

-Under U.S. law, TRU is further categorized into "contact-handled" (CH) and "remote-handled" (RH) on the basis of the radiation field measured on the waste container's surface.
-CH TRU has a surface dose rate not greater than 2 mSv per hour (200 mrem/h), whereas RH TRU has rates of 2 mSv/h or higher.
-CH TRU has neither the high radioactivity of high level waste, nor its high heat generation.
-In contrast, RH TRU can be highly radioactive, with surface dose rates up to 10 Sv/h (1000 rem/h).
+Under U.S. law, TRU waste is further categorized into "contact-handled" (CH) and "remote-handled" (RH) on the basis of the radiation field measured on the waste container's surface.
+CH TRU waste has a surface dose rate not greater than 2 mSv per hour (200 mrem/h), whereas RH TRU waste has rates of 2 mSv/h or higher.
+CH TRU waste has neither the high radioactivity of high level waste, nor its high heat generation.
+In contrast, RH TRU waste can be highly radioactive, with surface dose rates up to 10 Sv/h (1000 rem/h).

-The United States currently permanently disposes of TRU generated from defense nuclear activities at the Waste Isolation Pilot Plant, a deep geologic repository.
+The United States currently permanently disposes of TRU waste generated from defense nuclear activities at the Waste Isolation Pilot Plant, a deep geologic repository.

 Other countries do not include this category, favoring variations of High, Medium/Intermediate, and Low Level waste.